- What is Confirmation?

 - Families can begin their Confirmation instruction as early as 6th grade but can start any time after that.

-- Parents are expected to attend the sessions and families are expected to worship together.
+- Parents and students are expected to attend the sessions and families are expected to worship together.

 - What is expected?

 - The Confirmation Curriculum at Trinity is broken down into 13 Modules.
 A student is eligible to be confirmed once his/her family has successfully completed all 13 Modules.
 The Confirmation Modules may be completed in any order (i.e. you don’t need to complete Module 1 to take Module 2).